Table Of Contents

 We define exclusive territory as a territory where another franchisee can’t open other locations within your territory.
 In other words, your organization is the only licensed business to operate in the pre-assigned area.

-However, although the territory technically is yours, you aren’t necessarily allowed to open more locations within the exact area without the green light from the Franchise Agreements.
+However, although the exclusive franchise territory technically is yours, you aren’t necessarily allowed to open more locations within the exact area without the green light from the Franchise Agreements.
 That’s because you can separate exclusive territories in many ways.

 Setting the Boundaries